- How much will study abroad cost?

 - When is payment due?

-To reserve a placement in a study abroad program, non-refundable program fees of $250 (exchange programs) or $350 (international programs) are paid to the University of Florida International Center.
+To reserve a placement in a study abroad program, an application fee of $425 is paid to the University of Florida International Center.
 Full payment for our programs is due 30 days before the program commences.
-Other programs have different payment schedules, but all programs will require a non-refundable program fee to apply.
+Other programs have different payment schedules, but all programs will require a non-refundable deposit to apply.

 - How much spending money is needed?

 The amount of spending money needed depends on which expenses are covered by the program and which are not.
 The amount of spending money also depends largely on the lifestyle of the student.
 Here are some additional tips regarding finances:

 - Prior to departure, create a budget separating living expenses from general spending money.
 You can refer to the University of Florida International Center Budget sheet for the program.

 - Develop a financial plan with student addressing everyday needs and emergency needs while he /she is abroad.